aitji/QoL-BP/README.md

 > `**` Copper chests currently have a bug in Minecraft vanilla where the oxidized state of copper affects the behavior of double chests

 </details>

+### Unwaxed Sign

+> [!NOTE]
+> Sorry we didn't have a GIFs to show (yet)

+Signs can now be unwaxed using an axe.
+Durability is consumed by default, but this can be configured in the in-game settings panel

 ### Offhand